Acme United Corporation (ACU) CEO Walter Johnsen on Q1 2020 Results - Earnings Call Transcript

 Walter Johnsen

-Alright, so we're borrowing a 4% instead of 2%, and we’ll cut the debt by let's say, net debt $9 million.
+All right.
+So we're borrowing at 4% instead of 2%.
+And we've cut in the debt by, let's say, net debt, $9 million...

 Paul Driscoll